hriewe/emailEncryptor/README.md

 2. In the "Sign in and Security pane", click "Apps with account access"
 3. Set the "Allow less secure apps" slider to ON

+If you dont have python installed, you can get it [Here](https://www.python.org/downloads/)

+Install the needed module with:
+'pip install yagmail'

 Thats it!
 You can now send mail through emailEncryptor